containers/crun-vm/docs/2-podman-docker.md

 Bind mounting directories into the VM is supported:

+> [!WARNING]
+>
-> :warning: This example recursively modifies the SELinux context of all files
+> This example recursively modifies the SELinux context of all files under the
-> under the path being mounted, in this case `./util`, which in the worst case
+> path being mounted, in this case `./util`, which in the worst case **may cause
-> **may cause you to lose access to your files**.
-This is due to the `:z` volume
+> you to lose access to your files**.
+This is due to the `:z` volume mount
-> mount modifier, which instructs Podman to relabel the volume so that the VM
+> modifier, which instructs Podman to relabel the volume so that the VM can
-> can access it.
+> access it.
 >
 > Alternatively, you may remove this modifier from the command below and add
 > `--security-opt label=disable` instead to disable SELinux enforcement.